ryankanno/starred-items/README.md

 Currently, I use [IFTTT](http://ifttt.com) to send my starred items in Google Reader over to [Pocket](http://getpocket.com/).
-This may be unique to living in a big city, but not having service in the subways stinks.
+This may be unique to living in a big city, but not having service in the subway stinks.
 Pocket solves this problem by caching the content of all my starred items.
 Not to mention, Pocket syncs with my cell phone over my wi-fi network (keeping my cell-phone data usage down).